 Thin, red veins, interwoven like a spider web, are called spider veins.
 They’re most often visible on your face or your legs (and sometimes in both places), causing embarrassment or a decline in your self-esteem.
 Spider veins are usually caused by conditions beyond your control.
 While they’re not dangerous in and of themselves, they can be symptoms of a more serious underlying condition.
-Seek an accurate diagnosis and effective spider veins treatment from a local expert like Dr. George Bolotin at the Astra Vein Treatment Center in Brooklyn, New York.
+Seek an accurate diagnosis and effective spider veins treatment from a local expert like Dr. George Bolotin at the Astra Vein Treatment Center in Brooklyn, New York and Bronx, New York.
 You don’t need to hide your face or cover legs again.
 Call the practice for an initial consultation.
 Spider veins are treatable.

 Spider veins are tiny clusters of red lines that resemble a spider’s web.
 They’re most common on your legs or face.
 Spider veins — known in medical circles as telangiectasia — are considered unsightly.
 They may make you feel self-conscious about the appearance of your skin.
 Spider veins sometimes occur as a symptom of an underlying autoimmune disease, such as scleroderma or liver disease.